 Abstract (120 words)

-Perceived naturalness of a voice is a prominent feature which affects our interaction with both human and artificial agents.
-Despite its importance, (a) conceptual underspecification, (b) inconsistent operationalization, (c) a lack of exchange between research on human and synthetic voices and (d) insufficient anchoring in voice perception theory has precluded a systematic understanding of voice naturalness.
-In this work, we reflect on the current insights into voice naturalness by pooling evidence from a wider interdisciplinary literature.
+Perceived naturalness of a voice is a prominent property emerging from vocal sounds, and one which affects our interaction with both human and artificial agents.
+Despite its importance, a systematic understanding of voice naturalness is currently lacking, due to (a) conceptual underspecification, (b) inconsistent operationalization, (c) a lack of exchange between research on human and synthetic voices and (d) insufficient anchoring in voice perception theory.
+In this work, we reflect on current insights into voice naturalness by pooling evidence from a wider interdisciplinary literature.
 Against that backdrop, we develop a concise definition of naturalness and propose a conceptual framework rooted both in empirical findings and theoretical models.
-Subsequently, we identify core gaps in our current understanding of voice naturalness and discuss different approaches for future research.
+Subsequently, we identify core remaining gaps in our current understanding of voice naturalness and discuss different approaches for future research.

 Word Limit: 3500 words